-The life of a seed tossed by the wind.
+The Life of a Seed Tossed by the Wind.

-The warmth of the spring...
+The Warmth of the Spring

-Winter, though cold and harsh, might not reach the seed's roots where they lay deep in the ground, actually protected by the obstacle they had fought all summer as they struggled to grow.
+Winter, though cold and harsh, might not reach the seed's roots where they lay deep in the ground.
+The roots are actually protected by the obstacle they had fought all summer as they struggled to grow.
+They were protected during last winter and once more as the cold increases.
 Life or death remains in limbo until the winter winds die down and the snow begins to melt once more.

 © 2012 Cheryl Simonds